george-mcintyre/aida-pva/docs/ProviderReference.md

 Details

-Reads data from the given arguments and stores them according to parameter format into the locations given by the additional arguments, as if scanf was used, but reading from arguments instead of the standard input (stdin).
+Reads data from the given arguments and stores them according to parameter format into the locations given by the additional arguments, as if `scanf` was used, but reading from arguments instead of the standard input (stdin).

 The additional arguments should point to already allocated objects of the type specified by their corresponding format specifier.
-For strings and arrays only the pointer needs to be pre-allocated.
+For strings and arrays only the pointer needs to be pre-allocated - not the data that the pointer will reference.

-The only space allocated by this function is for strings, or arrays.
+The only space allocated by this function is for strings, and arrays.
 You need to free those when you're done.

-Note, in this example, only the provided pointer needs to be freed as only one allocation is made e.g.
+In this example, only the provided pointer needs to be freed as only one allocation is made:

 ```c
      Arguments arguments;